 To be eligible to move to Canada, you need to have good health, no criminal record and enough money to get by once you move.

 Rayne Morgan, a content marketing manager at PolicyAdvisor, moved to Canada in early 2022 and offered this insight: “I started by gathering all the required documentation so that I could submit my application all in one go without staggering it — this includes things like bank statements, pay stubs, medical records and examination results, etc.”

 Another major factor to consider before you make your decision is language.
-Both French and English are the official languages in Canada, so you must take a test to prove a level of proficiency in one of the two languages.
+French and English are the official languages in Canada, so you need to take a test to prove a level of proficiency in one of the two languages.
 The test assesses your reading, writing, listening and speaking skills.